Be Thou My Vision: Text

-The original Early Middle Irish text, "Rop tú mo baile", has sometimes been attributed to Saint Dallán Forgaill in the 6th century.
+The original Early Middle Irish text, "Rop tú mo baile" is attributed to Saint Dallán Forgaill in the 6th century.
 However, scholars believe it was written much later than that.
-Gerard Murphy follows Monica Nevin in dating it to "…the end of the tenth century or in the eleventh century" based on the language used.
+Gerard Murphy follows Monica Nevin in dating it to "the end of the tenth century or in the eleventh century" based on the language used.

 There are two manuscript sources for the prayer, National Library of Ireland MS. 3 (f.
-22r), which Murphy calls P, and Royal Irish Academy MS. 23 N 10 (pp. 95–96), which Murphy calls N. Murphy attributes N to the sixteenth-century (one of the scribes refers to the Saturday before St. Patrick’s Day 1575) and P "may also have been written in the sixteenth century, or perhaps a century of so earlier".
-Manuscript P has been attributed to Adhamh Ó Cianáin which would suggest a 14th century origin, but parts of the manuscript, including this prayer, are in a different hand.
+22r), which Murphy calls P, and R.I.A.
+MS. 23 N 10 (pp. 95–96), which Murphy calls N. Murphy attributes N to the sixteenth-century (one of the scribes refers to the Saturday before St. Patrick’s Day 1575) and P "may also have been written in the sixteenth century, or perhaps a century of so earlier".
+Manuscript P has been attributed to Ádhamh Ó Cianáin which would suggest a 14th century origin, but parts of the manuscript, including this prayer, are in different handwriting.

 Mary Elizabeth Byrne’s 1905 edition and translation in Ériu used Manuscript N (RIA MS 23 N 10), referring to Manuscript P as "evidently only a careless transcript of [Manuscript N]", though she gave no justification for this claim.
 Mrs. Monica Nevin also published an edition and translation of Manuscript P (NLI MS 3) in the journal Éigse in 1940.

 Byrne’s English translation was first versified by Eleanor Hull, co-founder of the Irish Texts Society, and published under the title "A Prayer" in The Poem-Book of the Gael in 1912.
 This is now the most common text used.

-The text of "Rop tú mo Baile"/"Be Thou My Vision" reflects aspects of life in Early Christian Ireland (c.400-800 AD).
+The text of Rop tú mo Baile reflects aspects of life in Early Christian Ireland (c.400-800 AD).
 The prayer belongs to a type known as a lorica, a prayer for protection.
 The symbolic use of a battle-shield and a sword to invoke the power and protection of God draws on Saint Paul's Epistle to the Ephesians, which refers to "the shield of faith" and "the sword of the Spirit".
 Such military symbolism was common in the poetry and hymnology of Christian monasteries of the period due to the prevalence of clan warfare across Ireland.
 The poem makes reference to God as "King of the Seven Heavens" and the "High King of Heaven".
 This depiction of the Lord God of heaven and earth as a chieftain or High King (Ard Rí) is a traditional representation in Irish literature; medieval Irish poetry typically used heroic imagery to cast God as a clan protector.